awsdocs/amazon-eks-user-guide/doc_source/view-kubernetes-resources.md

       2022-05-09 14:51:20 [ℹ]  adding identity "arn:aws:iam::111122223333:role/my-console-viewer-role" to auth ConfigMap
       ```

    1. Add a mapping for a user\.
-This example assume that you attached the IAM permissions in the first step to a user named *my\-user*\.
-Replace *111122223333* with your account ID\.
+This example assume that you attached the IAM permissions in the first step to a user named `my-user`\.
+Replace `111122223333` with your account ID\.

       ```
       eksctl create iamidentitymapping \